pragmasoft-ua/kite-chat/README.md

 ./mvnw package -Pnative
 ```

+On Windows, the command above needs to be launched from the "x64 native tools command prompt for VS 2019" which appears in the Windows start menu after the installation of Visual Studio Biold Tools 2019

 Or, if you don't have GraalVM installed, you can run the native executable build in a container using:

 ```shell script